 - have diabetes, HIV, or a weak immune system.
 People with these conditions have a higher chance for infections

 - have TB, or have been in close contact with someone with TB

 - live or have lived in, or have traveled to certain parts of the country (such as the Ohio and Mississippi River valleys and the Southwest) where there is an increased chance for getting certain kinds of fungal infections (histoplasmosis, coccidioidomycosis, or blastomycosis).
 These infections may happen or become more severe if you use XELJANZ.
 Ask your healthcare provider if you do not know if you have lived in an area where these infections are common

 - have or have had hepatitis B or C

 After starting XELJANZ, call your healthcare provider right away if you have any symptoms of an infection.
 XELJANZ can make you more likely to get infections or make worse any infection that you have.

 Cancer and immune system problems.
 XELJANZ may increase your risk of certain cancers by changing the way your immune system works.
-Lymphoma and other cancers can happen in patients taking XELJANZ.
+Lymphoma and other cancers, including skin cancers, have happened in patients taking XELJANZ.
 Tell your healthcare provider if you have ever had any type of cancer.

 Tears (perforation) in the stomach or intestines.
 Some people taking XELJANZ get tears in their stomach or intestine.
 This happens most often in people who also take nonsteroidal anti-inflammatory drugs (NSAIDs), corticosteroids, or methotrexate.
 Tell your healthcare provider right away if you have fever and stomach-area pain that does not go away, and a change in your bowel habits.